yvgr00/CSYE7200FinalProject/README.md

 ssc.awaitTermination()
 ```

-In this project, we used Random forest classifier model to predict whether its a fraudulent transaction or not.
+In this project, we used Random forest classifier model and Gradient Boosting Tree model to detect the fraudulent transactions
+Compared the result and we used the Random Forest Classifier model in our Spark Streaming data.

+**Random Forest**

 <a href =  "https://github.com/yvgr00/CSYE7200FinalProject/blob/master/Credit%20Card%20Fraud%20Detection/src/main/scala/SparkMLModel/RandomForestAlgorithm.scala"> Random Forest Classifier </a>

+**Gradient Boosted Tree**
+<a href = "https://github.com/yvgr00/CSYE7200FinalProject/blob/master/CSYE7200CreditCardFraudDetection/src/main/scala/MLModel/GBMModel/GradientBoostingMachine.scala"> Gradient Boosting Tree </a>

 Achieved Acceptance Criteria:
 ```
+Precision of Class = 0 --> 0.99
-Precision of target variable 1 = 0.77
+Precision of Class = 1 --> 0.77
+Recall of Class = 0 --> 0.99
-Recall of target variable 1 = 0.84
+Recall of Class =1 --> 0.84
 ```